 However, as with any other surgical procedure, complications may occur.
 Intraoperative bleeding that cannot be quickly controlled may require conversion from a laparoscopic to an open cholecystectomy.
 Infection and injury to surrounding organs and the bile ducts are other possible risks, but are also risks in the open procedure for gallbladder removal.

-You can trust your cholecystectomy to the skilled, board-certified surgeons at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your cholecystectomy, please contact our office, call us at (256)-880-1977.
+You can trust your cholecystectomy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your cholecystectomy, please contact our office, call us at (256)-880-1977.